High-Surface Transfer: Normal Movement

 0:00

-Jan Davis introduces therapeutic principles of safely transferring stroke survivors toward the involved side.
-Re-member: gait belts, or safety belts should always be used when needed by the therapist, the patient or when required by the facility.
+Jan Davis demonstrates a low bottom transfer requiring the assistance of two persons.
+Remember: gait belts, or safety belts should always be used when needed by the therapist, the patient, caregivers or when required by the facility.